vpenso/kubernetes-example/docs/network.md

 * Connects the host to  the `eth0` in the container network namespace
 * `iptables` configures a **route to the container** network namespace

-Overlay network, allows communication of pods/containers across worker nodes:

-* Manages the route table on each worker node

 ```bash
 # inspect the host
 >>> iptables-save | grep nginx